Kahiko/Growthware/Net_Core/Docker/GW_Core/ReadMe.md

 After you have built the container the first time you will need to run the command "ng completion" from the Web.Angular folder.
     1.)
 Start VS Code (code .)
     2.)
-Press F1 and select "Dev Container: Attach to Running Container..."
+Press F1 and select "Dev Containers: Attach to Running Container..."
     3.)
 Select "/growthware-code"
     4.)
 Open a folder "/growthware/Net_Core/"
     5.)
 Open a terminal